DHTMLX/docs-spreadsheet/docs/api/spreadsheet_toolbarblocks_config.md

 Check how you can [customize the toolbar](customization.md/#toolbar).

 **Change log:**

-- The *"actions"* block is added in v5.0
+- The *"cell"* block was added in v5.2
-- The *"cell"* block is added in v5.2
+- The *"actions"* block was added in v5.0

 **Related articles:**
 - [Configuration](configuration.md#toolbar)